josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 _Tasks to complete_:

-- Open the Azure Machine Learning Workbench and then open the Command Prompt.
+- Open the Azure Machine Learning Workbench and then open the Command Prompt

 - Execute the following to update/install the Azure CLI packages: